next-boost/next-boost/README.md

 Above: only caching pages with URL start with `/blog`.

 ## Performance

+By using `worker_threads`, the CPU-heavy SSR rendering will not blocking the main process from serving the cache.

 Here are the comparision of using `ApacheBench` on a blog post fetched from database.
 HTML prerendered and the db operation takes around 10~20ms.
 The page takes around 200ms for Next.js to render.